prefix-dev/rattler-build/docs/experimental_features.md

   tag: ${{ latest_tag }}
 ```

-Though it's important to understand currently we don't guarantee caching for repo fetch for git functions
-this may lead to some performance issues.
+There is currently no guarantee of caching for repo fetches when using `git` functions.
+This may lead to some performance issues.